xueboning/Himalayan-Bush-robins/README.md

 3) Bush_robin_code.zip contains 3 R scripts for relevant analyses, including:

-  R-script-for-DEG analysis.r
+  R-script-for-DEG analysis_v1.r
-  R-script-for-WGCNA.r
+  R-script-for-WGCNA_v1.r
-  R-script-for-vector analysis.r
+  R-script-for-vector analysis_v1.r

 The version of R software and how to install them can be found on each script.
 R version 4.2.0 was used to conduct all R analyses.